Payout Ratios And Strategies for Playing Games of Chance

 Introducing a Betting System to Counter Variance

-Adding strategy can make even a simple game like flipping a coin more captivating.
-Suppose players take turns calling heads or tails before each flip.
-More strategic or mathematically-inclined players might employ a betting system or strategy to counteract the variance inherent in this 50/50 probability game.
+Adding a strategy can make a simple game like flipping a coin more interesting.
+Imagine players take turns guessing heads or tails before each flip.
+Players who like using math might use a special betting strategy to deal with the randomness of this 50/50 game.

 Casino Players Often Use Betting Systems

-Strictly speaking, you are losing out in the long run because the host of the coin has set a house edge of 10%.
-You may agree to do this because you have a betting system in mind that could work in the long run over the session.
+Strictly speaking, you’re at a disadvantage in the long run because the host has set up the rules to have a house edge of 10%.
+You might still agree to play using a betting system you believe could be successful over many games.

-We will cover betting systems and their importance in a lot more detail in later sections below.
+We will go into more detail about betting systems and their significance in later sections.

 Understanding the House Edge/RTP in Roulette